influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/syntax.md

         .as('used')
    ...
    ```
    In Example 12 two values from the data frame are accessed.
 In the `where()` method call the lambda expression uses the tag `"cpu"` to filter the data frame down to only datapoints whose "cpu" tag equals the literal value of `'cpu-total'`.
 The chaining method `eval()` also takes a lambda expression that accesses the field `"usage-idle"` to calculate cpu processing power 'used'.
+Note that the `groupBy()` method uses a string literal to name the tags by which the data will be grouped.

    * **Named lambda expression results** &ndash; Lambda expression results get named using an `as()` method.
 Think of the `as()` method functioning just like the 'AS' keyword in InfluxQL.
 See the `eval()` method in Example 12 above.
 The results of lambda expressions can be accessed with double quotation marks, just like data fields.